roots/docs/docs/sage/9.x/compiling-assets.md

 3. After running `yarn build` from the theme directory, your package will be built with your theme assets.
 The `dist` folder will contain a `_/node_modules/` directory that has any assets referenced from your packages.
 The compiled CSS and JS will reference these assets without having to manually edit paths. ✨

 4. Running `yarn build:production` will fail if 3rd party package's relative paths are not configured before imported.
-For example, to load Slick Carousel's paths add the following line in your common/_variables.scss file:
+For example, to load Slick Carousel's paths add the following line in your `common/_variables.scss file`:

     ```scss
     /* sage/assets/styles/common/_variables.scss */